Extreme-Value Distribution Analysis of the Second CHIME/FRB Catalog: Assessing the Rarity of the One-off FRB 20250316A: Generalized Extreme Value Distribution Analysis

-The total log-likelihood is the sum of contributions from all data points.
-We adopt uniform priors for $\mu$ and $\sigma$, and a weakly informative normal prior centered at zero for $\xi$ to regularize the inference while allowing it to capture Fr\'echet-type ($\xi>0$), Gumbel-type ($\xi=0$), or Weibull-type ($\xi<0$) tail behavior.
+To avoid prior-driven biases and ensure that the inference is dominated by the data, we adopt uniform priors for the location (\(\mu\)), scale (\(\sigma\)), and shape (\(\xi\)) parameters.
+This choice is justified by \cite{northrop2016posterior}, since our sample size is far larger than the requirement minimum of four.
+These priors are sufficiently flexible to capture Fr\'echet-type (\(\xi>0\)), Gumbeltype (\(\xi\to0\)), or Weibull-type (\(\xi<0\)) tail behavior, as informed by the interpretation above.

-After obtaining the posterior samples, the model can be used to calculate return levels.
-The $T$-year return level $z_T$ is the value expected to be exceeded once per $T$ years on average, obtained by inverting the cumulative distribution function: $G(z_T) = 1 - 1/T$.
-An event whose observed value significantly exceeds the high quantiles (e.g., above the 68$\%$ or 95$\%$ credible level) of the fitted return level curve can be considered a statistical outlier, potentially indicating a different origin or an exceptionally rare realization within the standard population.
+After obtaining the posterior samples, we calculate return levels.
+The $T$-year return level $z_T$, defined as the value expected to be exceeded once per $T$ years on average, is obtained by inverting the cumulative distribution function: $G(z_T) = 1 - 1/T$.
+Within the context of this fitted GEV model, an event whose observed value significantly exceeds the return levels associated with high quantiles (e.g., those at the 68\% or 95\% CLs) can be considered a statistical outlier, suggesting it represents an exceptionally rare realization of the underlying population described by the catalog data.